Palette-Labs-Inc/registry/README.md

 ### Preparing for Release:
 To prepare your contract for a release and ensure a smooth deployment process, follow these steps:

-1. **Setup Your Wallet**:
+#### Setup Your Wallet:
 The deployment process requires access to a wallet with sufficient funds on the base-sepolia network.
 Follow [these instructions](https://www.coinbase.com/wallet) for setting up your wallet.
 Verify that your `.env` file includes the private key for the wallet responsible for deploying the contract.

-2. **Prepare for Release**:
+#### Prepare for Release:
 Run the following command to prepare your contract for release.
 This step might involve flattening the contract, verifying dependencies, or other pre-deployment checks.

 ```sh
 yarn prepare:release
 ```

+#### Deploy Your Contract:
-3. **Deploy Your Contract**: With your environment set up and your wallet prepared, you're ready to deploy your contract to the base-sepolia network.
+With your environment set up and your wallet prepared, you're ready to deploy your contract to the base-sepolia network.
 Execute the deployment command:

 ```sh
 yarn deploy:base-sepolia